-A. Rate the pertinent instructional texts, resources and e-learning materials available for each student in terms of satisfying the objectives of the mode of instruction.
-Basic and specialty learning resources should have copyright dates that are not over six (6) years old.
+- A. Rate the pertinent instructional texts, resources and e-learning materials available for each student in terms of satisfying the objectives of the mode of instruction.
+Basic and specialty learning resources should have copyright dates that are not over six (6) years old. - B. Rate the general and technical automotive magazines, newspapers, and websites available for student and instructor use in terms of being current.